I didn’t realize how depleted I was until I stopped by my favorite woods.

 Life happens.
 Even when we’re paying attention.

-So, I love when serendipity swirls in and lines things up so the lightbulb can go on.
-When I pulled onto that tiny road that bisects my favorite tiny woods today there were no other cars so I was able to stop.
+When I pulled onto the tiny road that bisects my favorite small woods serendipity bopped me with her starry wand.
 The road remained weirdly car-less so I could turn Esme (my car) off and feel the trees….and the ache in my own heart.

 What’s the ache about?

-With the combination of earthquakes and extreme weather causing so much anguish to both human beings and to nature beings I’m feeling inundated by wave after wave of grief, pain, anger, disbelief, betrayal.
+With the combination of human stupidity and extreme weather causing so much anguish to both human beings and to nature beings I’m feeling inundated by wave after wave of grief, pain, anger, disbelief, betrayal.

 Tending to our own hearts keeps us resilient so we can reach out the next time somebeing needs us.